-I wrote a poem back in February about living with hypothyroidism and people not understanding what it’s like.
+I wrote a poem back in February 2016 about living with hypothyroidism and people not understanding what it can be like.

 I hadn’t done that before.
-It was well-received and so yesterday, I wrote another.
+It was well-received and so yesterday, I wrote another about being heard.

-You wake up feeling more tired than than when you went to bed,
+You wake up feeling more tired than when you went to bed

 What it is exactly you’re going through.